Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 A start of the ceremony

 With a beer in my hand, I was ready to watch the Ceremony.
-It started with the welcome speech from the European games officials.
+It started with a welcome speech from the European games officials.
 The president of Belarus and some high ranked Russian officers.

 The most interesting part of the ceremony was the presentation of the participating countries.
-It is the moment when each team enter the field.
+It is the moment when each team enters the field.
 And walk around the stadium while carrying their national flag.
 You could see how each athlete enjoyed this moment, that happens to only the best of the best.

 Of course, the largest groups came from former Soviet Union countries.
 Mainly Russia, Bulgaria, and Ukraine.
 The crowd went crazy when they saw their heroes on the field.

 But not all athletes enjoyed fame.
 Most of them exited the stadium halfway.
-So I really appreciated those who kept walking till the end and walked the whole circle.
+So I appreciated those who kept walking till the end and walked the whole circle.

 The opening ceremony show

 Then the main program started.
 I can hardly describe what was going on.
 But in a nutshell.
 There were 5 performances.
 Each one of them trying to convey a story or a fairy tale about a distinct Belarus characteristic.
-It was all done by a combination of singing, dancing, video mapping and juggling with stage props.
+It was all done by a combination of singing, dancing, video mapping, and juggling with stage props.

 The show was epic and breathtaking, but there were so many things to see at the same.
 And the narrative was so abstract, I had a hard time reading between the lines and understanding the meaning.
 The core message I got was that Belarus has a beautiful nature and a rich medieval history.

 Then three hours later, the ceremony ended and everyone went home.
 But the night was not over for me.